Krustie101/Angular2-Intro/README.md

 - localhost:8080/app/index.html (Cheap Booking Com)
 - localhost:8080/app/root (Cheap Booking Com with cheap routing)

-For the hotels you should take 'Dublin' or 'Killarney'.
+For the location you should take 'Dublin' or 'Killarney'.

 If you are not familiar with javascript or typescript development, the followin explanation might be useful.